jwango/ultilingo/README.md

 # TODO

 ## TODO (MVP):
-- [ ] Persistent DB integration with MongoDB (make sure to follow all security protocols!)
+- [x] Persistent DB integration with MongoDB
+- [ ] Review scalability via MongoDB
+- [ ] Look at MongoDB transactions, atomic ops, and failure conditions
 - [x] Flagging of definitions (all)
 - [ ] Deleting of definitions (admins)
 - [ ] Deleting of entries (admins)